waves

 According to researchers, global warming may impact the planet’s wind power speeds.
 This ‘stilling’ could affect wind energy production and plant growth and might even change the Gulf Stream, which drives much of the world’s climate.

 Instead, it is a phenomenon occurring on a different scale, as the average global wind power speed close to the surface of the land decreases.
-And while it is not affecting the whole earth evenly, the average terrestrial wind speed has decreased by 0.5 kilometres per hour every decade, according to data starting in the 1960s.
+And while it is not affecting the whole earth evenly, the average terrestrial wind power speed has decreased by 0.5 kilometres per hour every decade, according to data starting in the 1960s.

 wind power